opencloud-eu/ios-sdk/README.md

-#  ownCloud iOS SDK
+#  OpenCloud iOS SDK

 ## Introduction

-A new, modern ownCloud iOS SDK.
+A new, modern OpenCloud iOS SDK.

 ## Architecture
 (this section is not entirely up-to-date)